seunghyukcho/android-live-slider/README.md

 })
 ```

-> Step 5.
+#### Step 5.
 Set your recyclerview data with your contents.

-When you call the `setData()` function with parsed contents data, it applies directly to the `live-slider`.
+When you call the `setData()` function with parsed contents data, it applies directly to the `live-slider` recyclerview.

 ```kotlin
 var mSampleData: Array<LiveSliderFeed<ExampleItem>>